Don Cheto

-Don Cheto (born 1942 in the Municipality of Zamora de Hidalgo, as "El Hombre del Vozarrón" ("the loud-voiced man"), is a fictional Mexican American radio and television personality widely known in Mexican American pop culture.
-Don Cheto is portrayed by Juan Razo, who, contrary to popular belief, is very young compared to the now 82-year-old character of Don Cheto.
+Don Cheto (born 1980 in the Municipality of Zamora de Hidalgo, as "El Hombre del Vozarrón" ("the loud-voiced man"), is a fictional Mexican radio and television personality widely known in Mexican American pop culture.
+Don Cheto is portrayed by Juan Razo, 45-year-old character of Don Cheto.

 He is the host of El Show de Don Cheto (The Don Cheto Show), an hour-long Spanish language variety show on Channel 62 in Los Angeles, and shown also on sister stations owned by Lieberman Broadcasting.
 The show features a variety of games (including football and name-that-tune), a live guitar band, a little person, and girls dancing in revealing outfits.

 Don Cheto also makes an appearance in Grand Theft Auto V as himself, alongside the Mexican Institute of Sound, in the radio station East Los FM.

 Don Cheto music albums include Piporreando, Tueniwan 21, and El Hombre del vozarrón.
 He released a music video parody of Gangnam Style featuring East LA gangster stereotypes.
 The video titled Ganga Style featured guest cameos by Latin Grammy winner Ana Bárbara and the late Latin Grammy nominee Jenni Rivera; it has reached over 57 million views on YouTube.